 - Have a tutor from your university, who will approve the scope of your work with us, and who will guide you with requirements for writing your final report.

 - Intern with the desire to stay for a minimum of 10 weeks, so you have ample time to get to know the location and contribute to the organisation.

 - Bring your own laptop with the software you will need.
 While we have a number of computers (Apples) at base, you cannot count of either of them being available for the extensive periods or time you’ll likely need it.

 - An exciting chance to work in an environmental NGO, where your work makes a real difference on the ground

 - Feedback on your activities and work

 - Usage of all the MCP facilities;

-- You can join any PADI dive course you wish to, but you have to pay for the certification and books.
+- You can join any PADI dive course you wish to, to the extent it’s offered and there’s an available spot, but you have to pay for the certification and books.

 - Assistance from volunteers for your activities if needed and depending on availability.